Christianity in Syria: Syrian Christians during the Syrian civil war

-Syrian Christians, in line with their fellow citizens, have been badly affected by the Syrian Civil War.
+Syrian Christians, in line with their fellow citizens, have been badly affected by the Syrian civil war.
 According to Syrian law, all Syrian men of adult age with brothers are eligible for military conscription, including Christians.

-Christian population in Syria has significantly diminished due to the departure of many Christians from the country amidst the Syrian civil war.
+Christian population in Syria has significantly diminished due to the departure of many Christians from the country amidst the civil war.
 In the first five years after the outbreak of the Syrian Civil War in 2011, at least half of Syria's Christians had left the country, but as the situation began to stabilize in 2017 following recent army gains, return of electricity and water to many areas and stability returning to many government controlled regions, some Christians began returning to Syria, most notably in the city of Homs.
 Assyrian Democratic Organization (ADO), an Assyrian opposition group affiliated with the Syrian National Revolutionary Coalition (SNRC), estimated that approximately two-thirds of Syrian Christians had left the country by 2021.
 The estimate was also verified by other Christian organizations in Syria.

-During the Syrian civil war, several attacks by ISIS have targeted Syrian Christians, including the 2015 al-Qamishli bombings and the July 2016 Qamishli bombings.
+During the civil war, several attacks by ISIS have targeted Syrian Christians, including the 2015 al-Qamishli bombings and the July 2016 Qamishli bombings.
 In January 2016, YPG militias conducted a surprise attack on Assyrian checkpoints in Qamishli, in a predominantly Assyrian area, killing one Assyrian and wounding three others.

 More than 120 churches and Christian places of worship have been destroyed since the Syrian civil war began in 2011.

 In November 2021, the Armenian Catholic Church of the Martyrs in Raqqa's city center was rebuilt by the aid group called the Free Burma Rangers.

-Following a visit to Syria, to participante in a conference that brought together representatives of the Syrian churches and NGOs working with them in the country, Regina Lynch, project director for Aid to the Church in Need, described the difficult situation the local communities endure, but added that "for many Christians, the war has had a positive effect on the faith, and, in spite of everything, it has been an opportunity for the Church to put its teaching on charity and forgiveness into action".
+Following a visit to Syria, to participate in a conference that brought together representatives of the Syrian churches and NGOs working with them in the country, Regina Lynch, project director for Aid to the Church in Need, described the difficult situation the local communities endure, but added that "for many Christians, the war has had a positive effect on the faith, and, in spite of everything, it has been an opportunity for the Church to put its teaching on charity and forgiveness into action".